paspring/paspring.github.io/_posts/2025-01-17-creating-sharepoint-lists-programmatically-with-python.md

 1. **Authenticate & Connect to SharePoint** – Establish a connection using credentials.
 2. **Create a SharePoint List** – Programmatically create a list with a specified template.
-3. **Add Columns to a SharePoint List** – Dynamically configure and add columns.
+3. **Add Columns to a SharePoint List** – Dynamically add columns one by one.
-4. **Update an Existing List** – Add columns programmatically to an already created SharePoint list.
+4. **Add Multiple Columns from a Dictionary** – Use a JSON configuration file to add multiple columns at once.
 5. **Rename a SharePoint List** – Modify the title of an existing SharePoint list.
 6. **Delete a Column from an Existing SharePoint List** – Remove a specific column from an existing list.

-Each function is **modular** and follows the **Single Responsibility Principle (SRP)** for clean and maintainable code.
+Each function follows the **Single Responsibility Principle (SRP)** for clean and maintainable code.

 ---